 Please Make Use of Chin Straps to Keep It in Place

-To ensure that your bicycle helmet is securely fastened, it’s essential to use the supplied chin strap.
-The strap must be securely under your chin, ensuring it is secure and keeping the helmet from moving or falling off during your bike ride.
+To ensure your bicycle helmet is securely fastened, use the supplied chin strap.
+The strap must be securely under your chin to keep the helmet from moving or falling off during your bike ride.

-The strap should be adjusted until it is snug and satisfying, allowing unrestricted jaw movement.
-When you properly use the chin strap, you will enhance the effectiveness of your bicycle helmet and ensure your safety while cycling.
+Adjust the strap until it is snug and comfortable, allowing unrestricted jaw movement.
+When you use the chin strap correctly, you will enhance the effectiveness of your bicycle helmet and ensure your safety while cycling.

 Be Sure that Your Helmet Covers the Forehead